makklays/makklays/README.md

 - IntelliJ IDEA, VS Code, Android Studio

 **Integrations and Protocols:**
-- RESTful API, WebSocket, gRPC Protobuf, SOAP, Web3, Integration
+- RESTful API, WebSocket, gRPC Protobuf, SOAP, Web3, Spring Integration
 - RabbitMQ, Kafka
 - JWT, OAuth2
 - Actuator, Prometheus, Grafana

 ## 📌 Skills:

-- Design of website and system architectures from scratch
+- Design of website and system architectures from scratch as Software Architect
 - Development and maintenance of websites, systems, and various microservices
 - Integration with external systems
 - Configuration and support of CI/CD pipelines
 - Work with security and authorization (Spring Security, OAuth2, JWT)
 - Optimization of code, SQL queries, and JVM memory management
+- Development with Spring WebFlux using Reactive Programming for handling asynchronous requests.
+- Using Java Concurrency API and Executors to manage multithreaded tasks.

 ## 🌍 Location & Work Preferences:

-Open to relocation or remote work worldwide (preferably in Spain and the USA).
+Open to relocation or remote work worldwide (preferably in Spain and the USA, salary ~$5k).

 ## 🧠 About Me: